AICoE/elyra-aidevsecops-tutorial/README.md

 ## Use automated pipelines and benefit from AI and bots

-Using AICoE tooling you can rely on bots helping you as described above"
+Using AICoE tooling you can rely on bots helping you as described above:

 1. Verify that [.aicoe.yaml](https://github.com/thoth-station/elyra-aidevsecops-tutorial/blob/master/.aicoe-ci.yaml) is correctly created and you have checks set.
 Have a look at [AICoE Pipeline][8] description docs for more information.